cmu-phil/tetrad/README.md

 Here is our [GitHub URL](https://github.com/cmu-phil/tetrad).
 Also, here are some [instructions on how to set this project up in IntelliJ IDEA](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Tetrad-in-IntelliJ-IDEA).
 You can run the Tetrad lifecycle package target and launch the "-launch" jar that is  built in the target directory.

-The project contains fairly well-developed code in these packages:
+The project contains well-developed code in these packages:
 * tetrad
 * pitt
 * tetradapp